a-ws-m/unlockNN/paper/paper.md

-The primary interface for unlockNN is the `model` module, which contains an extensible `ProbNN` class for adding uncertainty quantification to arbitrary Keras models, and a `MEGNetProbModel` class for adding uncertainty quantification to `MEGNetModel`s.
+The primary interface for unlockNN is the `model` module, which contains an extensible `ProbNN` class for adding uncertainty quantification to arbitrary Keras models.
+It also contains a `MEGNetProbModel` class for adding uncertainty quantification to MEGNet models [@chenGraphNetworksUniversal2019].

-Graph network-fed VGPs share a similar principle to the convolution-fed Gaussian processes formulated by @tranMethodsComparingUncertainty2020.
+Neural network-fed VGPs share a similar principle to the convolution-fed Gaussian processes formulated by @tranMethodsComparingUncertainty2020.
 UnlockNN also implements tools for calculating the performance metrics suggested by
 @tranMethodsComparingUncertainty2020, including sharpness and calibration error, via its `metrics` module.